berteh/ScribusGenerator/README.md

 ### Logging and debug

-ScribusGenerator records all its actions in a log file located (by default) in your user (home) directory.
+ScribusGenerator records all its actions in a log file located (by default) **in your user (home) directory**.
 If you encounter an unexpected behaviour check out the content of ```.scribusGenerator.log``` to find out more.
 You can change the logging settings in logging.conf (see [Python log configuration](https://docs.python.org/2/howto/logging.html#configuring-logging) for more options).

 Kindly copy-paste the relevant (usually last) lines of your ```.scribusGenerator.log``` if you want to [report an issue](https://github.com/berteh/ScribusGenerator/issues).